hbivnm/Venom-Crosshairs/README.md

 - [ ] Suggestion by depi: Double-clicking a weapon in the ListView should select it as "current weapon".
 (Not to self: add class listviewentry)
 - [ ] Read current config button.
 - [ ] Show/Hide console (state saved inbetween session).
+- [x] Suggestion by Pijukazz: Add no explosion to scripts for explosive weapons. (this will also solve crosshair issues related to explosive weapons, big thanks to shinso)
 - [x] ~~Rename "Add to all" button.~~ Removed button instead.
 - [x] TF2 Path input field saved inbetween sessions (currently resets to default `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2`).
 - [x] Suggestion by Pijukazz: Add a button for adding a crosshair ONLY to selected class ("Add to *CLASS*").